bandwidth-throttle/token-bucket/README.md

 This will effectively limit the rate to 10 requests per seconds as well.
 But in this case the client has not to bother with the 429 error.
 Instead the connection is just delayed to the desired rate.
-Depending on the rate the delay might hit `max_execution_time`.
-In that case you should increase that time e.g. with `set_time_limit()`.

 # License and authors